PaddlePaddle/docs/doc/paddle/install/index_en.rst

 3. Confirm that the Python where you need to install PaddlePaddle is your expected location, because your computer may have multiple Python

-    If you are using Python 2, use the following command to output Python path.
+    Use the following command to output Python path.
 Depending on your environment, you may need to replace Python in all command lines in the description with specific Python path

         In the Windows environment, the command to output Python path is: